 Professor Marjorie Rycroft

-- Honorary Professorial Research Fellow (Music)
+- Honorary Professorial Research Fellow (School of Culture & Creative Arts)

 Music of the Classical period, especially Scotland and Vienna.
 George Thomson's Select Collection of Scottish, Welsh and Irish Airs.
 Current projects include editing the songs that Weber and Hummel arranged for Thomson and investigating the ‘Reception of Robert Burns in European Music’.